devaman0/bug-tracker/README.md

 ---

-## Quick Evaluation Guide (60–90s skim)

-**What to check first**

-* JWT-based authentication works (register → login → token)
-* Role-based access is enforced (admin vs user)
-* Ownership rules are enforced at API level
-* APIs behave consistently and return stable responses

-**How to verify quickly**

-1. Run the Postman collection in order
-2. Login stores JWT automatically
-3. Create project (admin)
-4. Create bug → assign → update status
-5. Try the same actions with a non-admin / non-owner

-If an action is not allowed, the API rejects it.

----

 ## Project Overview

 The system is used to track bugs inside projects using text, status flow, assignments, and comments.